BrandonTang89/CrowdfundingForSchools/README.md

 Should be stored in a .env file as `FIREBASE_API_KEY`.

 This is used to access the Firebase REST API.
 Can be found by going to the firebase project settings and looking for the `apiKey` in the code snippet shown.

+### Database Password
+Stored in the .env file as `POSTGRES_PASSWORD`

+# Code Style
+### Naming
+Regarding keys passed in JSON objects, good naming is key:
+- I have realised that using camelCase was not the move since there are ambiguities such as `userID` or `userId` amongst other things.
+- I have settled that all fields of the database will be written fully in lowercase: `userid`, `projectid`, etc. This should be preserved across the entire backend and front-end as much as possible.

+Regarding general code variables, I think camelCase is good.

+### API Return Types
+For the sake of consistency, we ensure that POST requests **always** returns a JSON object.
+This is becaues the standard pattern is that the client will try to read the JSON of the response.

+On the otherhand, GET requests should return either a String, either HTML or plaintext.

+We definitely need better documentation on what the return types of each route can return.

 # Routing
 ### /